cramos93/Raspberry-Pi-GPS-Cellular-Data-Logger/README.md

 ### **Secondary Objective (Optional)**
 - **LTE/GSM Logging:** Integrate a cellular metadata capture module to enrich GPS records with LTE/GSM network context (Cell ID, signal strength, band, and registration state) using a **Sierra Wireless EM7565/EM7511** modem.
 This allows correlation of spatial and signal data for contextualized geolocation analytics.

+**Note:** The geofence is a configurable variable and not the defining objective of the project.

 All modules are containerized for reproducible deployment and long-term unattended operation.

 ---